hr21don/hr21don/README.md

 ## 🙋‍♂️ About Me
 - 🔭 I’m currently working on creating my own API for newsletter marketing.
-- 🌱 I’m currently learning NodeJS which is the tool to use for faster back-end development alongside learning react to devleop the front-end.
+- 🌱 I’m currently learning NodeJS which is the tool to use for faster back-end development alongside learning react for the front-end.
 - 👯 I’m looking to collaborate on React.Js projects.
 - 🤔 I’m looking to contribute to as many React.JS projects as possible.
 - 💬 Ask me about ...
 Anything!